 As touched on above, cocaine is an illegal substance, carrying highly addictive tendencies.
 Yet, unfortunately, the concerning identity of cocaine is glamorised and normalised, now increasing demand for the substance across the globe.

-Although for many, cocaine abuse may currently be experienced, overtime, a cocaine addiction can develop.
+Although for many, cocaine abuse may currently be experienced, over time, cocaine addiction can develop.
 This will be down to consistent and high quantities of cocaine, present in the internal system, causing significant adaptations to the brain and its responses.

-Overtime, a tolerance will develop, motivating further abuse of cocaine, again heightening the traces of active cocaine.
+Over time, a tolerance will develop, motivating further abuse of cocaine, again heightening the traces of active cocaine.
 Here is where a vicious circle can and will develop if control over cocaine consumption isn’t enabled.
-Here is where an addiction, its life-threatening effects and a significantly reduced quality life are common.
+Here is where an addiction, its life-threatening effects and a significantly reduced quality of life are common.